Incendo/awesome-minecraft/README.md

 ## Anti-Cheating

-- [AACAdditionPro](https://github.com/Photon-GitHub/AACAdditionPro) - An anticheat with nieche checks to cover cheats usually not covered by anticheats.
 - [NoCheatPlus](https://github.com/Updated-NoCheatPlus/NoCheatPlus) - NoCheatPlus attempts to enforce "vanilla Minecraft" mechanics, as well as preventing players from abusing weaknesses in Minecraft or its protocol, making your server more safe.

 ## Building